Top

 • Access to support and learning through our monthly sector chats, webinars and sector resources.

-• Opportunities to participate in Communities of Practice, Round tables, Advisory groups and forums.
+• Opportunities to participate in Communities of Practice, round tables, advisory groups and forums.

-• Discounted tickets to the Biennial Conference.
+• Discounted tickets to the DVNSW Biennial Conference.

-If you are an organisation that does not work in domestic and family violence but would like to be involved, or if we can help you in some way, please contact us at admin@dvnsw.org.au
+If you are from an organisation that does not work in domestic and family violence but would like to be involved, or if we can help you in some way, please contact us at admin@dvnsw.org.au

 Membership Types